nuwan-d/polymer_chain/README.md

  <img src="image.PNG" width="300">

-The data and parameter files were created using the [Enhanced Monte Carlo Package](http://montecarlo.sourceforge.net/emc/Welcome.html) by Pieter J. in ’t Veld..
+The data and parameter files were created using the [Enhanced Monte Carlo Package](http://montecarlo.sourceforge.net/emc/Welcome.html) by Pieter J. in ’t Veld.
 The movie was created using the [Open Visualization Tool](https://www.ovito.org/).